 Kyle said, “I have never been disappointed with my Priceline reservations, although I usually only try for three-star properties and above (usually four-star only in a place like Hawaii or a major city), so that might have something to do with it.
 I honestly feel that without Priceline there would be times that I would have had to cancel a planned trip, or at least cut back a few days, because of the cost–there’s just so much potential for saving.”

 6. Check discount sites like Travelzoo, LivingSocial and Groupon

 Discounter sites can offer some amazing Hawaii hotel deals.
-Great places to check are Travelzoo and Travelzoo Hawaii Getaways and LivingSocial Hawaii Getaways.
+Actually, some of the very best hotel deals I’ve seen have been on LivingSocial and Travelzoo.
+Check out these links Travelzoo Hawaii Getaways and LivingSocial Hawaii which change about every week or so.
 Groupon has also offers some Hawaii getaways that are mixed in their Pacific region.

 7. Beware of resort fees and parking as you comparison shop.

 As you’re shopping around for your Hawaii accommodation, make sure you compare apples to apples.
 Some resorts charge a daily resort fee of $15 and up.
 These fees supposedly cover items like fitness center use, in-room coffee maker and supplies, parking, etc – amenities that may be included in the rates of other hotels.